 Some science writing jobs might have an element of editing or broader communications responsibilities in addition to researching and writing.

-The particular activities that a science writer undertakes depends upon the nature of the role and who they are writing for.
-Common activities may include:
+The particular activities a science writer undertakes depends upon the nature of their role and who they are writing for.
+Common activities include: